LakjeewaWije/todo-web-app/README.md

     then your frontend application will serve on "http://localhost:3000/"

+## To seed data

+1. Navigate to todo-backend and run "npx knex seed:run"

 ## To Run the tests in Front End

 Ps - Make sure you run Backend before running front end tests